vasim07/trainingMaterial/README.md

-# trainingMaterial
+# Training Material
-Some training material on R - tidyverse.
+I use these presentation when conducting trainings on data analysis using R tidyverse.